OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Every Link Is a Decision.md

 That's curation with intention.
 And it compounds.

 The Brain I have today isn't 635,000 nodes.
 It's several million decisions that reference each other.
-The value isn't in any single node — it's in the argument the whole thing makes about how ideas relate.
+The value isn't in any single node, it's in the argument the whole thing makes about how ideas relate.

 This is what I mean when I say [Stump Jerry's Brains](https://stumpjerrysbrains.com/) is a live sensemaking session, not a demo.